-There are three different words used in these verses: “debt”, “sins”, and “trespasses”.
+There are three different words used in translating these verses in our English versions of the Bible: “debt”, “sins”, and “trespasses”.
 They all clearly refer to the same basic thing, but each brings unique meanings to the situation.
 They are offenses that become barriers to our fellowship with God or with others.

 The word “debt” in Matthew 6:12 is a translation of the Greek word opheilaema (ὀφείλημα).
 This is the usual word used for a debt, owing something to somebody.
 You are a debtor to God because you have disobeyed your moral obligations to him.
 Your sin obligates you to its penalty, an infinite debt you can never pay off on your own.
 People become debtors to others when they mistreat them, or owe them something.
 They are obligated to make things right if they borrow, hurt, inconvenience, or harm someone.

 The word “sin” in Luke 11:4 is the Greek word hamartia (ἁμαρτία).
 It comes from an ancient Greek root meaning “to miss what you aim at.”
 It came to be the usual word for sin.
 It was used pretty much the way we use the word sin today.
 We sin against God when we miss the target of what he tells us is right and good.
 Sin is when we do things we should not do, or when we neglect doing what we should do.

 The word “trespasses” in Matthew 6:14-15 is the Greek word paraptoma (παράπτωμα).
 It means taking a wrong step, going where you should not go.
 A transgression of God’s law is when you do what he forbids or neglect what he commands.
 People trespass against us when they do bad things against us.
 They violate our safety, take what belongs to us, lie about us, cheat us, break agreements, show disrespect, or violate our trust.